mcoulthurst/hmlr-simple-map/readme.md

       zoom: 16,
       height: "400px",
       width: "620px",
-      path_to_geometry: "/public/boundary.json"
+      path_to_geometry: "/public/boundary.json",
+      style: {
+        fill: {
+          color: "#d4351c33"
+        },
+        stroke: {
+          color: "#d4351c",
+          width: 0.5,
+          lineDash: [5, 5]
+        }
+      }
     }) }}
 ```

 All the properties are optional, with defaults for coordinates, zoom level, height and width.
 `path_to_geometry` is used to load in geojson (using BNG coordinates) from within the prototype.
 The map will be centered on the extent automatically.
 If co-ordinates are also included, then the map will be centered on these.

+The `style` option can be used to set a custom fill and stroke to the imported geometry, using the OpenLayers styling, including the lineDash format.